realumhelp/Creality-K1-and-K1-Max_wiki/Use-Motherboard-Buzzer.md

 - Test the buzzer and make sure you hear the sound by running the `BEEP` macro.

-- You can now use `BEEP` command where you want in macros to make a sound.
+- You can now use `BEEP` command where you want in macros to play a sound.

   Here is an example to play a sound when printing is complete: